-Dras is situated at a distance of 60 km from Kargil on the road towards Srinagar in Jammu and Kashmir which is recently reorganised as a Union Territory of India.
+Dras is situated at a distance of 60 km from Kargil on the road towards Srinagar in Jammu and Kashmir which is recently reorganized as a Union Territory of India.
 It is also known as the Gateway to Ladakh.
 What is interesting to know about this place is the fact that it is situated at a height of around 3,230m.
 Being the second coldest place in the world, it even recorded minus 60-degree Celcius in the year 1995.

-If planning to visit Dras anytime soon, do so in summer as it is the best times for Dras Tourism.
+If planning to visit Dras anytime soon, do so in summer as it is the best time for Dras Tourism.
 During this time the overall climate is quite suitable for travelling and sightseeing.

 Dras was earlier known as Hem-Bas.
 From 1846-1947, Jammu and Kashmir was a princely state in India where Dras was a part of the Kargil Tehsil of Ladakh Wazarat.
 After that, the place witnessed the British Era.

-In 1947-48, Pakistani Gilgit Scout invaded the Kargil area but was unsuccessful to occupy.
-Again, it came into limelight during the Kargil War in 1999 when Pakistan Army’s invasion led to a full-fledged war with India.
+In 1947-48, Pakistani Gilgit Scout invaded the Kargil area but was unsuccessful to occupy it.
+Again, it came into the limelight during the Kargil War in 1999 when Pakistan Army’s invasion led to a full-fledged war with India.

 This is a small village which is located at a distance of around 20 km from Dras.
 What is really interesting to know is the fact that this village is the only village where Kashmiri is spoken in quite a prominent manner.